KathiWinter/emergent-cooperation/README.md

 | `params["output_folder"]`       | "output"                |
 | `params["data_prefix_pattern"]` | {}-agents*domain-{}*{}" |

+## Dependencies

+To run the scripts in this repository, make sure you have Python installed along with the following packages:

+- numpy
+- torch

+To install these packages with pip, enter `pip install numpy torch` in your terminal.
+Note: The script also uses Python's standard libraries like sys, json, os, and copy, which are available with the Python installation.

 ## References

 - [1] T. Phan et al., ["Emergent Cooperation from Mutual Acknowledgment Exchange"](https://ifaamas.org/Proceedings/aamas2022/pdfs/p1047.pdf), in AAMAS 2022